SentryML

 7. Post-incident: rule tuning, training data updates, system prompt rotation

 If you can’t fill in 1-3 in under 5 minutes for a given rule, the rule isn’t ready for production.
+To get a starting set fast, our ATLAS detection runbook generator filters this matrix by app profile and emits the techniques, detection logic, and runbook steps for the deployment you actually run.

 Cross-mapping to OWASP LLM Top 10